 Jasper National Park is chock-loaded with wildlife.
 While spotting animals in the Canadian wilderness is exciting, it can sometimes prove dangerous.

 The Jasper area is known for being home to many grizzly bears.
 It’s never a great idea to hit the trails alone.
-Bring along a buddy and add some bear spray to your Jasper hiking packing list just to be safe.
+Bring along a buddy and add some bear spray to your packing list just to be safe.

 Trail Conditions

-Although Jasper National Park is accessible year-round, it doesn’t mean that its trails will always be tip-top shape.
+Although Jasper National Park is accessible year-round, it doesn’t mean that its trails will always be in tip-top shape.
 For hiking, you’ll want to stick to months between late spring and early autumn.
 During these times of year, you’ll have the best chance for good trail conditions.

 Even in the height of summer, though, trail conditions can be variable.
-In Jasper’s higher altitude, you can find ice and snow on the trails year round.
+In Jasper’s higher altitude, you can find ice and snow on the trails year-round.
 Be sure to wear appropriate footwear at all times.

 The trails are also subject to closure due to wildlife and avalanche risk.
 Keep an eye on the conditions at the Parks Canada website.

-How to get to Jasper National Park
+How to get there

 From Lake Louise